Yenisey Governorate: 17th century

-Until 1629, the territory of the modern Krasnoyarsk Krai was part of a vast region with the center in the city of Tobolsk.
-Later, the ostrog (fortress) of Yeniseisk, Krasnoyarsk and Kansk with adjacent lands were assigned to the Tomsk razryad.
+Until 1629, the territory of the modern Krasnoyarsk Krai was part of a vast region with the centre in the city of Tobolsk.
+Later, the ostrog (fortress) of Yeniseysk, Krasnoyarsk and Kansk with adjacent lands were assigned to the Tomsk razryad.

-In 1676, the Yeniseisk ostrog received the status of a city, under which all the settlements along the Yenisei river and the right-bank territories stretching to Transbaikal were transferred.
+In 1676, the Yeniseysk ostrog received the status of a city, under which all the settlements along the Yenisei river and the right-bank territories stretching to Transbaikal were transferred.